dotansimha/graphql-binding/README.md

 - [`graphql-binding-github`](https://github.com/graphcool/graphql-binding-github)
 - [`graphcool-binding`](https://github.com/graphcool/graphcool-binding)

-> Note: If you've created your own GraphQL binding based on this package, please add it to this via a PR 🙌
+> Note: If you've created your own GraphQL binding based on this package, please add it to this list via a PR 🙌

 If you have any questions, share some ideas or just want to chat about GraphQL bindings, join the [`#graphql-bindings`](https://graphcool.slack.com/messages/graphql-bindings) channel in our [Slack](https://slack.graph.cool/).